natalieagus/50002/docs/Software/p_asyncio.md

 | Printer | 0.4 |3 | 1 |1.3

 {: .note-title}
-> Sample Explanation
+> Explanation
 >
-> Without any scheduling, it is a first-come-first-serve basis.
+> Without any scheduling policy in place, it is a first-come-first-serve basis.
 At t=0, all 3 requests arrive at the same time, but we don't know the exact ordering.
 For Keyboard, the worst case latency is that Disk and Printer arrived split second earlier than itself, hence it has to wait for the two devices to finish their service requests before Keyboard can start to be serviced.
 The same idea works for Disk and Printer.

 ### Case 2: Weak, Non-Preemptive Policy